11 min read

 The Search and AI Context

-SparkToro's 2024 research found that 58.5% of US searches now end without a click, with AI-generated overviews producing 83% zero-click behavior.
+Recent research finds that roughly 68% of US Google searches now end without a click, with AI-generated overviews pushing zero-click behavior toward 83%.
 But the clicks that do happen are high-intent.
 A reader who searches for an executive's name and clicks through to their LinkedIn newsletter is a significantly warmer prospect than one who stumbles across a promoted article.
 The newsletter is a destination for buyers who already have purchase intent; the publication is a discovery mechanism for those who do not.

 Ready to build your narrative infrastructure?